The band at Aughton, 14th December, 2018

 John is one of the best known and most gifted reeds players in the UK.
-He has played with the Teds since 2007 and is a regular at our Grappenhall residency and many of our gigs elsewhere.
+He has played with the Teds since 2007 and is a regular at our Grappenhall and Eastham residencies and many of our gigs elsewhere.
 Click here for a biography of John on his own website.
 In November 2018, John came fifth in the British Jazz Awards tenor sax category.

 James Lucas – trumpet

 Known to the band as “James T. Lucas, the Squire of Hale”, as a young teenager, Jimmy played classical French Horn in the Merseyside Youth Orchestra and then the Camel Laird Brass Band.
 When that folded in 1972, he bought a trumpet, joined a dance band and became “a jazzer”.
 Jimmy has been with The Teds since 2013 and admires many jazz trumpeters but especially Armstrong, Beiderbecke, Wynton Marsalis and James Morrison.

 Known to the band as “Mr Moonlight”, Andrew began playing trombone aged 12 and was classically trained.
 However, after looking through his dad’s vast collection of books and recordings, he decided he wanted to be a jazz musician.
 Andrew is based in West Kirby on the Wirral and has been with the band since 2014.
 Among many musical influences he singles out the playing of George Chisholm, Roy Williams, Jack Teagarden and Campbell Burnap.
 In November 2017, Andrew came 5th in the British Jazz Awards.